Naturism in Argentina

 Naturism in Argentina (or nudism in Argentina) is the movement supporting the practice of social nudism in the country.
-It began to be regularly performed in 1934, and it is being practiced nowadays, despite still being a taboo topic in the Argentine society.
-The most important nudist destinations include Escondida Beach, Querandí Beach, and Eden club in Buenos Aires Province, as well as Yatan Rumi in the Córdoba sierras.
+It began to be regularly performed in 1934, and it is still in practice today, while still being a taboo topic in the Argentine society.
+The most important nudist destinations include Escondida Beach, Querandí Beach, and Eden club, all of them located in Buenos Aires Province, as well as Yatan Rumi in the Córdoba sierras.

 History

-There is a precedent of nudism in Buenos Aires from the 1810s years, when the bathers went to the Buenos Aires city beaches and bathed naked.
-This custom met opposition and was confronted by the authorities of that time with legal limits and fines, as well as trying to establish gender-segregated areas in the beaches with not much success.
+A precursor for nudism in Argentina was recorded in the 1810s, when bathers would go to beaches in Buenos Aires and bathe naked.
+This custom met opposition and was confronted by the authorities of that time with legal limits and fines.
+There was even an attempt to establish gender-segregated areas in the beaches, but it had little success.

 The naturist movement per se originated during the 1930s.
-Individuals such as Francisco Verding, Agustín Puyo, and Roberto Ferrer practiced nudism privately.
-In 1934, they established in Castelar, Morón Partido, the First Naturist Nudist Association of Argentina (Primera Asociación Naturo Desnudista Argentina, or PANDA).
-When they practiced nudity in public, the conservative parts of the society rejected these activities and the police interceded.
-Due to this situation, PANDA members —sometimes nicknamed as "adamites"— purchased land on the shores of Reconquista river, 4 kilometers away from the old Márquez Bridge in Ituzaingó.
-This became the first true naturist beach of Argentina.
-The association reached 90 members, 50 men and 40 women.
-They met together on Sundays to enjoy activities such as physical exercises, rhythmic dances, games, nature watching, or to socialize; and at the end they bathed in the river.
-This led to voyeurs lurking around the land to peek at the naturists.
-This association remained until the 1980s when it was broken up.
-In 1987 surfaced a new naturist community known as NAT by Cristian Vogt and Jorge Biagosh, in a country villa called "Los Galpones" near Benavídez city, Tigre Partido, Buenos Aires Province, which operated until March 1999.
+Individuals such as Francisco Verding, Agustín Puyo, and Roberto Ferrer practiced nudism privately at the time, but due to the need to create a community for social nudism, in 1934 they established the First Naturist Nudist Association of Argentina (Primera Asociación Naturo Desnudista Argentina, or PANDA) in the area of Castelar, in Buenos Aires.
+Conservatives were quick to reject public nudity, which even resulted in police intervention.
+Due to this, PANDA members —sometimes named "adamites" referencing the adamite doctrine— purchased land on the shores of Reconquista river, 4 kilometers away from the old Márquez Bridge in Ituzaingó.
+The association gathered 90 members, 50 men and 40 women.
+They met on Sundays to perform activities such as physical exercises, rhythmic dances, games, nature watching or to socialize and bathe in the river.
+Around that time, curious people began to wander around the nudist colony to peek at the nudists.
+The association began to wane in the 1970s, and finally dissolved in the 80s.
+In 1987, a nudist group called NAT by Cristian Vogt and Jotge Biagosh emerged in a country house named "Los Galpones", near the city of Benavídez, in the Buenos Aires Province.
+This group operated until March 1999.